regueiro23/PIR_Sujet12/README.md

 - Experiment with different machine learning models.
 - Optimize the selection of the threshold in the classifier function.
 - Enhance the visualization and analysis of results.
+- Display other plots showing execution time versus the number of agents or the surplus versus other parameters.